 The following risk factors and other information included in this Annual Report on Form 10-K should be carefully considered.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks and uncertainties not presently known to us or that we presently deem less significant may also impair our business operations.
-Please see the Section titled "Forward-Looking Statements" of this Annual Report on Form 10-K for a discussion of some of the forward-looking statements that are qualified by these risk factors.
-If any of the following risks occur, our business, financial condition, results of operations and future growth prospects could be materially and adversely affected.
+Please see the Section titled "Forward-Looking Statements" in this Annual Report on Form 10-K for a discussion of some of the forward-looking statements that are qualified by these risk factors.
+These factors could materially and adversely affect our business, financial condition, results of operations and future growth prospects.